adcloud/adserver-json-feed/source/using_the_api.md

    static_placement = {
      id: 4711,        // The ID of the placement
      topic: 23,       // The topic ID of the placement
-     companyId: 9999  // An internal identifier for you, the partner }
+     companyId: 9999  // The adcloud identifier for you, the partner }
    </javascript>